raspberrypilearning/cd-sebento-scratch-2/en/step_5.md

 title: Removing an item
 ---

-+ If you want to remove items from the list, you can.

-+ Click on the item you want to delete, then click the little `x` that appears next to it.
++ If you want to remove items from the list, you can click on the item you want to delete, then click the little `x` that appears next to it.

 ![Deleting a list item](images/listDeleteItem.png)

 --- /collapse ---

-+ Add another item for your second illustration, flushing the toilet.
++ Add another item for your second illustration for flushing the toilet.
 The value for this one is `6` as well.

-+ You can untick the checkbox next to your list in the **data** blocks to hide it from the stage.
++ You can untick the checkbox next to your list in the **Data** section to hide it from the stage.

 ![The checkbox to show or hide a list](images/listUntickShow.png)

 Now you will use the values from your list to tell the loop how many times to repeat.

-+ Look for this block in the blocks for you list in **data**:
++ Look for this block in the blocks for you list in **Data**:

 ```blocks
     item (1 v) of [WaterAmounts v]
 ```

-+ Find your `repeat`{:class="blockcontrol"} loop for the Tap and plug in the above block instead of the number `6` you typed in earlier.
++ Find your `repeat`{:class="blockcontrol"} loop for the `Tap`, and plug in the above block instead of the number `6` you typed in earlier.

-+ Do the same for the second `repeat`{:class="blockcontrol"} loop, the one for Toilet.
++ Do the same for the second `repeat`{:class="blockcontrol"} loop, the one for `Toilet`.

 + In the block you put into the second `repeat`{:class="blockcontrol"} loop, click on the `1` and change it by typing in the number `2`.